Grow Your Own Food Forest

-Shop by Food Forest Layer
+Grow Your Own Food Forest By Layer

 Towering Trees That Anchor Your Food Forest

-Shop large, fruiting trees that form the protective canopy of your food forest.
+Large, fruiting trees that form the protective canopy of your food forest.
 These tall species provide shade, structure, and seasonal harvests—ideal for food forest designs and permaculture systems.

-Shop Canopy Layer Shop All Trees
+Shopy Canopy Trees Shop All Towering Trees

-Compact Trees and Shrubs for Layered Yields
+Compact Trees and Shrubs

 Discover smaller fruit trees, berries, and shrubs that thrive in partial shade under taller trees.
 Perfect for adding biodiversity, beauty, and multi-level productivity to your food forest.